-Mary’s Spring Mix Salad with Feta and Pine Nuts
+Spring Mix Salad

-But when I have time to do more than splash on some olive oil, lime juice, and red wine vinegar, Mary’s Spring Mix Salad with Feta and Pine Nuts is the way I dress up this salad into something good enough to serve to guests.
-And this is seriously good; I could eat this for lunch or dinner most any time of year without feeling even a teeny bit deprived, because FETA and PINE NUTS!
+But when I have time to do more than splash on some olive oil, lime juice, and red wine vinegar, this Spring Mix Salad is the way I dress up the spring mix salad with Feta and Pine nuts into something good enough to serve to guests.
+And this is seriously good; I could eat this for lunch or dinner most any time of year without feeling deprived, because FETA and PINE NUTS!

 Of course the variations are endless, but if you like Feta and Pine Nuts please try my favorite combination at least once.
 And if you find another variation of a salad with Mary’s dressing that really helps you eat more salad, please come back and tell us about it in the comments.

 p style=”text-align: justify;”>(This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Olive Oil (affiliate link), use good quality extra virgin olive oil for best flavor.